 room" approach where engineers who had never seen the IBM code, were able to write

 their own code to accomplish the same job.
 This broke the monopoly that IBM would have

 otherwise had were they to have patented the procedures represented by the code.

-This causes me to be curious about how it would work if someone had a copyright or patent
+This causes me to be curious about how the situation would develop if a robot was patented

 papers in physical folders in actual filing cabinet drawers.
 This procedure has been carried